reflectoring/reflectoring.github.io/_posts/2017-08-09-consumer-driven-contracts-with-pact-feign-spring-data-rest.md

 `@PactFolder` we specified.
 In this case the pact files are located in the consumer code base which lies next to the provider code base.

-The method annotated with `@State` must be implemented to switch the provider database into the state that contains exactly those `Address`es that are specified in the pact's response.
+The method annotated with `@State` must be implemented to signal to the provider which state in the pact is currently tested, so it can return the correct data.
+In our case, we switch the database backing the provider in a state that contains the correct data.

 `@TestTarget` defines against which target the replay client should run.
 In our case against an HTTP server on port 8080.

 The classes `SpringBootRunner` and `DatabaseStateHolder` are classes I created myself that start up the Spring Boot application with the provider API and allow to change the state of the underlying database by executing a set of SQL scripts.
+Note that if you're implementing your own Spring MVC Controllers you can use the [pact-jvm-provider-spring](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-spring) module instead of these custom classes.
+This module supports using MockMvc and thus you don't need to bootstrap the whole Spring Boot application in the test.
+However, in our case Spring Data REST provides the MVC Controllers and there is no integration between Spring Data REST and Pact (yet?).

 When the unit test is executed, Pact will now execute the requests defined in the pact files and verify the responses against the pact.
 In the log output, you should see something like this: